Se-Gl/greencss-deprecated/posts-doc/flexbox-place-self.md

 isBlog: false
 title: 'Place Self'
 date: 'Apr 06.
 2022'
-excerpt: 'Utility classes to control the alignment of items in relation to its horizontal and vertical axis.' cover*image: '/images/blog/cover/default-Image-blog.webp'
+excerpt: 'Utility classes to control the alignment of items in relation to its horizontal and vertical axis - in regard to its parent container.' cover*image: '/images/blog/cover/default-Image-blog.webp'
 category: 'Flex & Grid'
 author: 'Severin Glaser'